ruanluyu/ruanluyu.github.io/products/PixelsWorld/docs/contents/Lua/TransparencyRender.md

-# Render transparent objects
+# Rendering Transparent Shapes

 ---

-Normally, we get the following result when we are about to render a stack of transparent cubes.
+When rendering a series of semi-transparent cubes, here's the result you might typically get:

 ![TenCubes](TenCubes.png)

 ```lua:normalCubes.lua
 version3()